The right way to remove SNS nails at home

 For when you just can’t make it to the salon

-Beauty Crew Beauty Writer / August 03 2022
+Beauty Crew Beauty Writer / January 13 2025

 But you know the feels when that SNS regrowth gets a little too obvious?
-Well, the last thing you want to do is pick or pull off your SNS nails – and we feel you, it is a HARD time.
-But you don’t want to mess around with them - the main ‘adhesive’ ingredient used in SNS nails is also the main ingredient in super glue, so trying to pull them off can cause a whole lot of damage, not to mention it can put you in a world of pain!
+Well, the last thing you want to do is pick or pull off your SNS nails and we feel you, it is a HARD time.
+But you don’t want to mess around with them the main ‘adhesive’ ingredient used in SNS nails is also the main ingredient in super glue, so trying to pull them off can cause a whole lot of damage, not to mention it can put you in a world of pain!

 If you attempt to peel SNS nails off, you’ll essentially remove the layers of your natural nail (eek!) in the process, which can then cause your nails to become super weak and prone to breaking and splitting.

 So, what’s the best removal process?
-Well, going to a trained nail technician is your best bet for removing SNS nails safely and to minimise any potential damage to your nails
+Well, going to a trained nail technician is your best bet for removing SNS nails safely and to minimise any potential damage to your nails.

 1